Koodous/docs.koodous.com/docs/rest-api/getting-started.md

 #Getting started

-The Koodous public REST API gives you the chance to create your koodo client for different platforms.
+The Koodous public REST API gives you the chance to create your Koodous client for different platforms.

 ## Creating an account